-- (d) Phrases/verbs that indicate flexibility and allow scope of choices in implementation include:34

-- (i) "take account of"

-- (ii) "take into account"

-- "have (particular) regard to" (iii)

-- "consider" (iv)

-- (v) "recognise"

 - (vi) "promote"

 - (vii) "encourage"

 - (e) Phrases/verbs that are specific and prescriptive and do not allow scope for choices in implementation include:

-- "avoid" (i)
+- (i) "avoid"

 - (ii) "are directed to"

-- "do not allow" (iii)
+- (iii) "do not allow"

 - (iv) "require"

-- 74. Policies are "not inevitably in conflict or pulling in different directions".
-Apparent conflict is likely to dissolve "if close attention is paid to the way in which policies are expressed".35
+- (f) Policies are "not inevitably in conflict or pulling in different directions".
+Apparent conflict is likely to dissolve "if close attention is paid to the way in which policies are expressed".42

-- 75. It is my view that "being responsive to plan changes" and "having particular regard to significant development capacity" in Policy 8 and clause 3.8(2) of the NPS-UD is not as directive as the language used in Section 6 of the CRPS, and that this is relevant to the consideration of the higher order documents required in this case.
+- 82. It is my view that "being responsive to plan changes" and "having particular regard to significant development capacity" in Policy 8 and clause 3.8(2) of the NPS-UD is not as directive as the language used in Chapter 6 of the CRPS, and that this is relevant to the consideration of the higher order documents required in this case.